 How much tax is taken out of unemployment compensation?

-If you collect unemployment benefits, you can choose whether or not to withhold federal taxes at a rate of 10%.
+You can choose whether or not to withhold federal taxes at a rate of 10% if you collect unemployment benefits,.
 Some states may allow you to withhold 5%.
-If you do not have taxes taken out of your unemployment checks, you may have to pay quarterly estimated payments or pay taxes when you file your annual tax return.
+You may have to pay quarterly estimated payments or pay taxes when you file your annual tax return if you don't have taxes taken out of your unemployment checks.
 Either way, your unemployment income is considered taxable income just like any other wages or salaries you receive.

 What happens to the amount of tax money the government collects if unemployment is high?

 A period of high unemployment may reduce the amount of money the government collects in taxes.
 Of course, national taxation is a complex system that's always subject to political and economic changes.
-For example, if a government doesn't collect enough revenue from taxes, it could potentially increase taxes the next tax year to make up for those losses.
+It could potentially increase taxes the next tax year to make up for the shortfall if a government doesn't collect enough revenue from taxes.